nicholas-miklaucic/curium/README.md

-# curium
+# Curium
 Rust crystal informatics library

+TODO:

+* `SymmOp` representation as enum, with parsing and efficient representation